DentalCare Logo

 Overview

-This continuing education course will present and discuss the guidelines for prescribing radiographic examinations to assist dentists in the appropriate selection of patients for radiographic examinations.
-Clinicians must use clinical judgment to determine the type, frequency, and extent of each radiographic examination.
-Radiographic imaging should be individualized for each patient and should never be based on administrative or arbitrary requirements such as insurance needs or a fixed time schedule.
-The goal of applying radiographic guidelines is to eliminate unnecessary exposures in adherence to the ALARA (As Low As Reasonably Achievable) Principle while maximizing diagnostic yield.
-The guideline recommendations are based on findings from the scientific literature.
+In addition, radiographic imaging should be individualized for each patient and should never be based on administrative or arbitrary requirements such as insurance coverage, a fixed time schedule, nor convenience.1 The goal of applying radiographic recommendations is to eliminate unnecessary patient exposures in adherence to the ALARA (As Low As Reasonably Achievable) and with CBCT, ALADA (As Low As Diagnostically Acceptable) Principles while maximizing diagnostic yield.4

 Syllabus: Dental Radiology